mmore500/signalgp-lite/joss/paper.md

 ### control

-[mention what the experiment is] This experiemnt verifies the validity of our benchmarking process.
+The control involves importing the library to benchmark and measuring an empty loop.
+This experiemnt verifies the validity of our benchmarking process.
-The 1x wall speedup (\autoref{fig:bench-wall}) confirms that furthers results are not unduely skewed by our experimental aparatus.
+The 1x wall speedup (\autoref{fig:bench-wall}) confirms that further results are not unduely skewed by our experimental aparatus.

 ### nop

-[mention what the experiment is] Benchmarking the `nop` instruction isolates the relative performance impact of `signalgp-lite`'s byte-code interpreter compared to SignalGP's lamda-based instructions.
+The `nop` instruction is benchmarked directly, being the only call measured inside the benchmarking loop.
+This isolates the relative performance impact of `signalgp-lite`'s byte-code interpreter compared to SignalGP's lamda-based instructions.

 We observe an 8x to 30x speedup under `signalgp-lite` (\autoref{fig:bench-wall}).